Conference Report

 The roundtable workshops brought together global placemaking leaders to define and develop a broad range of placemaking topics for collective learning, advocacy, and agenda-building.
 The day was structured around four rounds of ten agenda topics, grouped by people, spaces, strategies, and outcomes.
 Participants included leaders, organizers, researchers, and advocates, all dedicated to enhancing placemaking in various contexts.

-A long-term goal for the agendas is to foster new action networks that could lead to international programs, supporting existing PlacemakingX networks, and creating new initiatives.
+A long-term goal for the agendas is to foster new cross-cuting learning, advocacy and action networks that could potnetially lead to international programs, supporting placemaking networks.

 DESIGNwith Workshop